felipescgouvea/instagram-bot/README.md

 # instagram-bot
-This project is for learning Robot Framework and testing my knowledges as Tester
+This project is for learning Robot Framework and testing my knowledge as Tester